elad-bar/ha-blueiris/info.md

 ###### Binary Sensor - Motion - Non-system-camera
 Represents whether the camera is triggered for motion or not (based on MQTT message)

+###### Binary Sensor - DIO - Non-system-camera
+Represents whether the camera is triggered for digital I/O event or not (based on MQTT message)

+###### Binary Sensor - External - Non-system-camera
+Represents whether the camera is triggered for external / ONVIF event or not (based on MQTT message)

 ###### Camera
 State: Idle